 Some consumers say they were not adequately warned of these potential Zithromax side effects, causing them to suffer physical and financial harm.

 If you or a loved one took Zithromax/azithromycin/Z-pak/Zmax and suffered serious side effects, you may have a legal claim for compensation.
-Please submit your information now for a FREE case evaluation!
+Fill out the form on this page now or call 1-(855)-JONES-LAW (1-855-566-3752) for a FREE case evaluation.

 Overview: Azithromycin Side Effects

 Drug makers have a legal responsibility to adequately disclose all risks associated with their products.
 Failure to do so could put them on the hook for negligently marketing, selling and manufacturing an allegedly defective drug.